Promoting Examples of Participatory Local Empowerment in Urban Planning (PEOPLE UP)

 - Inclusive approaches in service delivery for the poor and marginalised documented and disseminated to influence policies and practices for 10 other Local Authorities in Zimbabwe.

-The project is being implemented through a partnership involving Practical Action Southern Africa, the Mutare Housing Cooperatives District Union (MDU) and the Civic Forum on Housing (CFH).
-Project work is also carried out in close cooperation with the Mutare City Council, the Epworth Local Board and the Urban Councils Association of Zimbabwe.
+The project was implemented through a partnership involving Practical Action Southern Africa, the Mutare Housing Cooperatives District Union (MDU) and the Civic Forum on Housing (CFH).
+Project work was also carried out in close cooperation with the Mutare City Council, the Epworth Local Board and the Urban Councils Association of Zimbabwe.